Frits Warmolt Went

 Frits Warmolt Went (May 18, 1903 – May 1, 1990) was a Dutch biologist whose 1928 experiment demonstrated the existence of auxin in plants.

 Went's father was the prominent Dutch botanist Friedrich August Ferdinand Christian Went.
-After graduating from the University of Utrecht, Holland in 1927 with a dissertation on the effects of the plant hormone auxin, Went then worked as a plant pathologist in the research labs of the Royal Botanical Garden in Buitenzorg, Dutch East Indies (now Bogor, Indonesia) from 1927 to 1933.
+After graduating from the University of Utrecht, The Netherlands in 1927 with a dissertation on the effects of the plant hormone auxin, Went then worked as a plant pathologist in the research labs of the Royal Botanical Garden in Buitenzorg, Dutch East Indies (now Bogor, Indonesia) from 1927 to 1933.
 He then took a position at the California Institute of Technology (Caltech) in Pasadena, California, first researching plant hormones.
 His interest gradually shifted to environmental influences on plant growth.
 At Caltech, he was among the first to demonstrate the importance of hormones in plant growth and development.
 He played an important role in the development of synthetic plant hormones, which then became the basis of much of the agricultural chemical industry.

 Frees is known for the Cholodny–Went model, named after Went and the Soviet scientist Nikolai Cholodny.

 They proposed it in 1937, after coming independently to the same conclusions.

 This is an early model describing the phototropic and gravitropic properties of emerging shoots of monocotyledons.
 It proposes that auxin, a plant growth hormone, is synthesized in the coleoptile tip, which senses light or gravity and will send the auxin down the appropriate side of the shoot.
 This causes asymmetric growth of one side of the plant.
 As a result, the plant shoot will begin to bend toward a light source or toward the surface.

 Funded by donors, Went constructed a series of greenhouses at Caltech in which he could vary light conditions, humidity, temperature, air quality and other variables.
 In 1949 this led to him to construct a large new complex of climate-controlled rooms called the Earhart Plant Research Laboratory, also known as the "phytotron."
 Here he produced foundational research of the effects of air pollution on plant growth.